 Northern English and lowland Scots came to America as indentured servants and immigrants and occupied the frontiers.
 After centuries of clan warfare in Europe, these belligerant borderlanders trusted their own kin and no others, and do what was necessary to secure the survival and advantage of the clan.
 From that start, the culture of “Greater Appalachia”, extending into the deep South, parts of the midwest Midland, and parts of the “Far West”(the prairies and Rocky Mountains).
-Woodard implies the Appalanchians were the Americans that most readily adopted Manifest Destiny as an excuse to dispossess other nations.
+Woodard implies the Appalachians were the Americans that most readily adopted Manifest Destiny as an excuse to dispossess other nations.
 Fischer refers to Borderers, from both sides of Hadrian’s Wall as distinct entity, and as part of the migration of lower class people to America as indentured labourers.